Photography

 The Selective Color tool is a powerful colour correction and enhancement feature that allows you to fine-tune the colours in your photos with a high degree of control.
 Rather than applying adjustments across the entire image, this tool enables you to target and modify the colours within specific colour ranges – namely the reds, yellows, greens, cyans, blues, magentas, whites, neutrals, and blacks.
 So you can do things like reduce the cyan in the red channel, or increase the magenta in the blue channel to give your sky a much richer colour.

-Some of the free software products I have used are Darktable and RawTherapee.
-Both good comprehensive products, but I am not able to give up Photoshop.
-I did try tried Affinity Photo, and this is apparently the best alternative to Photoshop, and it has a perpetual licence at a very reasonable price.
+Some of the free software products I have tried are Darktable and RawTherapee.
+Both appear to be good comprehensive products, but not as polished as Photoshop.
+I did try Affinity Photo, and this is apparently the best alternative to Photoshop, and it has a perpetual licence at a very reasonable price.
 It also does have Selective Color, but it’s not going to be as mature and comprehensive as Photoshop.
 There is also a lot of Photoshop tutorials online, so I am not persuaded to give up my Adobe Photography subscription just yet.

 Here are some examples of images where I compare RAW, Selective Color, Vibrance, and HSL.
 No other changes have been made aside from lens correction, and sharpening and noise reduction: